thomasWeise/moptipy/README.md

 ## 1. Introduction

+This will be a library with implementations of metaheuristic optimization methods in Python&nbsp;3.9.
+The framework, algorithm implementations, and the library design is intended to accompany the university course book [Optimization Algorithms](https://thomasweise.github.io/oa/) which I am currently working on.
+They are all structured from an educational and learning perspective, but still with performance, ease-of-use, and generality in mind.

 Metaheuristic optimization algorithms are methods for solving hard problems.
 Here we provide an API that can be used to implement them and to experiment with them.